imitoag/woundgenius-android-sdk-sample/README.md

 # WoundGeniusSDK Sample App

-This repository contains the WoundGenius SDK Sample App to demonstrate the available features of WoundGenius SDK.
-And to be used as a reference app for Android team to integrate the WoundGenius SDK to their project.
+This repository contains the WoundGenius SDK Sample App to demonstrate the available features of WoundGenius SDK and can be used as a reference app for Android team to integrate the WoundGenius SDK to their project.

 ## Initial Setup
 To launch the Sample App perform the following actions: